Chart Color Schemes

 Residential development activity is lower than average in Churchill - Yamanto according to AreaSearch's national comparison of local real estate markets

-Churchill-Yamanto has seen approximately 10 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 52 homes were approved, with none yet approved in FY26.
-On average, for every home built over these five years, about 3.9 new residents were added annually.
+Churchill - Yamanto has seen approximately 10 new homes approved annually.
+Over the past five financial years, from FY-21 to FY-25, around 52 homes were approved, with one more approved so far in FY-26.
+On average, for every home built between FY-21 and FY-25, about 3.9 new residents were added annually.

-This supply is significantly lagging demand, leading to heightened buyer competition and pricing pressures.
-The average construction cost value of new dwellings was around $273,000, in line with regional trends.
-In FY26 alone, commercial development approvals totaled $72.1 million, indicating strong commercial development momentum.
-Compared to Greater Brisbane, Churchill-Yamanto has significantly less development activity, at 88.0% below the regional average per person.
+This supply has significantly lagged demand, leading to heightened buyer competition and pricing pressures.
+The average construction cost of new dwellings is around $273,000, aligning with regional trends.
+In the current financial year, there have been $72.1 million in commercial development approvals, indicating strong commercial development momentum.
+Compared to Greater Brisbane, Churchill - Yamanto has significantly less development activity, at 88.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.

-However, construction activity has intensified recently.
-Nationally, this activity is also below average, reflecting the area's maturity and possible planning constraints.
-The types of dwellings being built in Churchill-Yamanto are 88.0% detached houses and 12.0% attached dwellings, preserving its low density nature and attracting space-seeking buyers.
-The estimated population per dwelling approval is around 767 people, indicating a quiet, low activity development environment.
-Given stable or declining population forecasts, Churchill-Yamanto may experience less housing pressure in the future, creating favourable conditions for buyers.
+However, construction activity has intensified recently, though it remains below national averages due to the area's maturity and possible planning constraints.
+The majority of new building activity consists of detached houses (88.0%) with a smaller proportion of attached dwellings (12.0%), preserving the area's low density nature.
+There are an estimated 767 people in the area per dwelling approval, reflecting its quiet development environment.
+Given stable or declining population forecasts, Churchill - Yamanto may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development